 We’ve been awarded the Zayed Future Energy Prize in recognition of our pioneering approach to renewable energy and sustainability.

-Funding partners for our work in Nepal include:
+Funding partners for our work in Rwanda include:

 - IKEA Foundation